Emma-Gairin/RadarOmics/README.md

 plots$cholesterol # LD1 met the threshold
 plots$thyroid # LD1 + 2 met the threshold, thus necessitating the calculation of the main axis of variance across groups of samples.
 ```
+Find examples of plots and some comments below.

 ![PC1 and 2 for vision](example2/pca_vision.png)
 *Figure 11: PC1 and 2 obtained from the vision-related genes.*